brandur/sorg/content/nanoglyphs/015-ruby-typing.md

 But as the hours passed, that explanation rapidly lost credibility.
 Walking through Golden Gate park at 9 o'clock -- still dark.
 The beach around 10 o'clock -- still dark.
 Returning along JFK towards Haight -- _still dark_.
 I distinctly remember walking under some medium-heavy forest canopy around 11 o'clock and wishing I had a flashlight -- I couldn't see the ground or where I was putting my feet.
 Fear of the unknown crept into my pagan heart.
 We'd offended a great sun god -- Apollo, or Ra, or Sól, or Helios -- and they were inflicting punishment by taking the day off.

-The Bladerunner-esque orange hue was jaw droppingly bizarre, but what I'll remember about the day was the darkness.
+The Bladerunner-esque orange hue was jaw-droppingly bizarre, but what I'll remember about the day was the darkness.
 Cameras these days do such a good job of compensating for low light that most photos you see online don't do it justice, including mine above.
 (Of course it had to be the one day I decided not to bring a "real" camera ...)

 ---